SamirTalwar/monospacedmonologues.com/posts/2016-02-22--docker-part-one--getting-started.md

 If you installed Docker Toolbox, all you need to do is run the *Docker Quickstart* shortcut that should have been installed for you.
 On Windows, this runs in Cygwin, a Unix terminal in Windows which makes life way more consistent.

-Once you have installed Docker and Docker Machine, you can create a new VM on VirtualBox:
+If you're going the manual route, once you have installed Docker and Docker Machine, you can create a new VM on VirtualBox:

     $ docker-machine create --driver=virtualbox default